Jrogers30/FinanceTracker/README.md

 # FinanceTracker (Console + SQLite)

 ## Description
 A console-based personal finance tracker that lets users add, remove, view, and categorize income and expenses.
 All data is stored in a local SQLite database, with features for filtering, sorting, monthly summaries, and CSV import/export.
-Designed to help users track their finances and practice Java programming with database integration.
+Designed to help users track their finances.

 ## Features
 - Add, remove, and view transactions